-OUR BUSINESS:

-We are a leading global provider of intelligent decision-support and eBusiness solutions to the process industries.
+OUR BUSINESS: We are a leading global provider of intelligent decision-support and eBusiness solutions to the process industries.
 Our decision-support software and service solutions enable customers to automate, integrate and optimize complex engineering, manufacturing and supply chain functions.
 Customers use our eBusiness solutions to automate and synchronize collaborations with suppliers, customers and other trading partners over the Internet.
 Customers use our solutions to optimize manufacturing performance at the individual plant level, across multiple plants and throughout the extended supply chain.
 These solutions enable customers to increase competitiveness and profitability by improving manufacturing efficiency, responsiveness and product quality.

-OUR ADDRESS:

-Our principal executive offices are located at Ten Canal Park, Cambridge, Massachusetts 02141.
+OUR ADDRESS: Our principal executive offices are located at Te Canal Park, Cambridge, Massachusetts 02141.
 Our telephone number is (617) 949-1000.
-Our website is located at www.aspentech.com.
+Our website i located at www.aspentech.com.
 Information contained in our website is not a part of this prospectus.
+THE OFFERING COMMON STOCK OFFERED: All of the shares offered by this prospectus are being sold by the selling stockholders.
+The selling stockholders consist of (a) the former beneficial owner of Houston Consulting Group, L.P., who acquired his offered shares in connection with our acquisition of Houston Consulting Group in June 2001, and (b) Computerized Processes Unlimited, L.L.C. and its members, which acquired their offered shares in connection with our acquisition of Coppermine LLC, a subsidiary of Computerized Processes Unlimited, in June 2001.
+USE OF PROCEEDS: We will not receive any proceeds from the sale of shares in this offering.